Stardom Cinderella Tournament 2025

-The 2025 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2025, Sutādamushindereratōnamento 2025) was the eleventh annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom.
+The 2025 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2025, Sutādamushindereratōnamento 2025) was the eleventh annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom.
 The event took place between March 8 and 15, 2025.

 Storylines

 The show featured professional wrestling matches with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 Night 1 (March 8)

 The first day of the event which took place on March 8, 2025, portraited the first-round tournament matches.
 All eight of the first round matches were disputed in the first day, where Ranna Yagai picked up a victory over Akira Kurogane, Rina over Yuria Hime, Azusa Inaba over Rian, Consejo Mundial de Lucha Libre (CMLL)'s Tabata over Hina, Sayaka Kurara over Ruaka, Miyu Amasaki over Lady C, and Hanan over Tomoka Inaba, while Hanako time-limit drew against Aya Sakura, granting Azusa Inaba a walkover victory through the semifinals.
 Four routine matches were also contested into the first day where Lluvia defeated Fukigen Death, Koguma, Mei Seira and Waka Tsukiyama in a five-way bout, Hazuki and Saya Iida defeated the teams of Saori Anou and Yuna Mizumori, and AZM and Suzu Suzuki in three-way tag team competition, Mayu Iwatani and Momo Kohgo outmatched Natsuko Tora and Thekla via disqualification, and Maika and Mina Shirakawa picked up a victory over Starlight Kid and Tam Nakano.